jjidt/repeat_remover/README.md

 ## Epicodus week 1 assessment

-Javascript function to find any repeated words in a sentence and remove the duplicate
+Javascript function to find any repeated words in a sentence and remove the duplicates

 by J.J.
 Idt